 - For COVID-19: An image of a RAT, an image of a filled out SeQure app, and PCR tests will not be accepted as documentation to support a Request for Academic Consideration.
 The Bachelor of Health Sciences Program Office will accept medical documentation (i.e. a doctor’s note) to support a Request for Academic Consideration for situations where symptoms persist.

-- Health Condition/Injury/Compassionate/Personal: Verification of Extenuating Circumstance Form, a letter from a health care provider (i.e., doctor, nurse practitioner, social worker, counsellor, occupational therapist) or another professional who is familiar with the circumstance (e.g., Human Rights Advisor, Chaplain, etc.) *The medical note must include the date you saw the doctor,that you had a valid reason for missing your academic studies, and if a period of absence from your academic studies is necessary.
+- Health Condition/Illness/Injury/Compassionate/Personal: Verification of Extenuating Circumstance Form, a letter from a health care provider (i.e., doctor, nurse practitioner, social worker, counsellor, occupational therapist) or another professional who is familiar with the circumstance (e.g., Human Rights Advisor, Chaplain, etc.) *The medical note must include the date you saw the doctor,that you had a valid reason for missing your academic studies, and if a period of absence from your academic studies is necessary.

 - Bereavement related circumstance: Obituary, death certificate